Plymouth Colony: King Philip's War

 The war continued through the rest of 1675 and into the next year.
-The Colonists were constantly frustrated by the Indians' refusal to meet them in pitched battle.
-Instead, the Indians under Philip attacked unarmed men and women working in their fields, even slaughtering entire families in their beds at night.
-Captain Benjamin Church continuously campaigned to enlist the help of friendly tribes to help learn how to fight on an even footing with Philip's warrior bands, but he was constantly rebuffed by the Plymouth leadership.
-Eventually, Governor Winslow and Plymouth military commander Major William Bradford (son of the late Governor William Bradford) relented and gave Church permission to organize a combined force of colonists and Indians.
-After securing the alliance of the Sakonnets, he led his combined force in pursuit of Philip, who had thus far avoided actually being involved personally in any combat.
-Throughout July 1676, Church's band captured hundreds of Indian warriors, often without much of a fight, but Philip eluded him.
-Church was given permission to grant amnesty to any captured Indians who would agree to join the colonists, and his force grew immensely.
-Philip was killed by a Pocasset Indian, and the war soon ended as an overwhelming Colonial victory.
+The colonists were constantly frustrated by the Native Americans' refusal to meet them in pitched battle.
+They employed a form of guerrilla warfare that confounded the English.
+Captain Benjamin Church continuously campaigned to enlist the help of friendly Native Americans to help learn how to fight on an even footing with Philip's warrior bands, but he was constantly rebuffed by the Plymouth leadership who mistrusted all Native Americans, thinking them potential enemies.
+Eventually, Governor Winslow and Plymouth military commander Major William Bradford (son of the late Governor William Bradford) relented and gave Church permission to organize a combined force of English and Native Americans.
+After securing the alliance of the Sakonnets, he led his combined force in pursuit of Philip, who had thus far avoided any major battles in the war that bears his name.
+Throughout July 1676, Church's band captured hundreds of Native American warriors, often without much of a fight, though Philip eluded him.
+Church was given permission to grant amnesty to any captured Native Americans who would agree to join the colonial side, and his force grew immensely.
+Philip was killed by a Pocasset Indian, and the war soon ended as an overwhelming colonial victory.

-Eight percent of the Colonial adult male population is estimated to have died during the war, a rather large percentage by most standards.
-The impact on the Indians was far higher, however.
-So many were killed, fled, or shipped off as slaves that the entire Indian population of New England fell by 60 to 80 percent.
+Eight percent of the colonial adult male population is estimated to have died during the war, a rather large percentage by most standards.
+The impact on the Native Americans was far higher, however.
+So many were killed, fled, or shipped off as slaves that the entire Indigenous population of New England fell by 60 to 80 percent.